raul23/equifax-data-breach/README.rst

   their tracks and use only IP addresses from outside China.

   The four suspected PLA hackers and their alleged co-conspirators were able to navigate throughout Equifax's networks as mere ghosts.
-To acheive their cloak of anonymity, they supposedly:
+To achieve their cloak of anonymity, they supposedly:

     - routed traffic through approximately 34 servers located in nearly 20